Monday, October 20, 2008

 The shearing shed rafters were packed tight with Galahs.

 (A Galah is a grey and pink parrot about 9" high.
 They are very common around NSW and make an awful racket when they sit around on the trees.
 Bush people even call each other 'silly Galahs.'.)

 As we walked around I said to Boney, "Why are they all hanging around in the shed, mate?"

 " 'Cause there's no fucking trees around Chummy so they've taken over the shearing shed."

-The shed had been closed for months on end so due to the heat inside and the layers of parrot shit all over the place the stink was awful.
+The shed had been closed for months on end so due to the heat inside.
+There were layers of parrot shit all over the place.
+The stink was awful.

 "Fucking hell Chummy, we've got to get rid of these bloody Galahs and clean up this board before we can even start shearing."